 This function lets you control the Song playback timing with just one finger, while you sing along.
+This is useful for singing to your own performance.

 Song playback pauses, waiting for you to sing.
-Simply play a key on the keyboard (any key is OK) and the Song playback continues.
-(For this function, the notes of the keyboard do not sound.)
+Simply play a key on the keyboard and the Song playback continues.